-- 9. Is there a feasible exit strategy for ARNOVA? - 10.
+- 8. What are the risks to ARNOVA and can the risks be mitigated? - 9.
+Is there a feasible exit strategy for ARNOVA? - 10.
 Will it be possible to evaluate success from the perspective of ARNOVA? - 11.
 Is the proposed publication duplicative of other ongoing efforts in the field? - 12.
 Do we have ideas and suggestions to add and ensure value beyond what is in the proposal? - 13.
 Are there any legal or ethical concerns we should be aware of and address (such aslegal protections and vulnerabilities)? - 14.
 Overall, is this proposal in the best interests of ARNOVA without doing harm to others?